 TYPES OF SDWAN DEPLOYMENT MODELS

-There are three basic types of SDWAN deployments out on the market: Internet-based SDWANs, Managed Service SDWANs, and SDWAN as-a-Service.
-The performance needs of your global users and applications, the skillset of your in-house team, and your appetite for taking on the job of building and managing an SDWAN, will determine which deployment option is best for your business (see Not all SDWANs are created equal).
+There are three basic types of SD-WAN deployments: Internet-based SD-WANs, Telco and MSP Managed Service SD-WANs, and SD-WAN as-a-Service.
+The performance needs of your global users and applications, the skillset of your in-house team, and your appetite for taking on the job of building and managing an SD-WAN, will determine which deployment option is best for your business.

-Internet-based SD-WANs, also known as DIY, use appliances at each company location, either behind routers or replacing them as the branch connection to the enterprise network and to the Internet (SDWAN appliances can also collapse the typical branch stack by replacing appliances for WAN optimization and firewalls).
+Internet-based SD-WANs, also known as DIY, use appliances at each company location, either behind routers or replacing them as the branch connection to the enterprise network and to the internet (SD-WAN appliances can also collapse the typical branch stack by replacing appliances for WAN optimization and firewalls).

-With a managed service SDWAN, the customer pays a service provider to install and deliver connectivity, as well as any appliances the service may require.
-The managed SDWAN is a value-added service and may come with service level agreements (SLAs), but the managed service is typically deployed using some of the same hardware to support Internet-based SDWANs, and will typically rely on the public Internet for access to cloud/SaaS applications, meaning the same caveats apply: application performance and user experience will suffer over greater distances.
+With a managed service SD-WAN, the customer pays a service provider to install and deliver connectivity, as well as any appliances the service may require.
+The managed SD-WAN is a value-added service and may come with service level agreements (SLAs), but the managed service is typically deployed using some of the same hardware to support internet-based SD-WANs and will typically rely on the public internet for access to cloud/SaaS applications, meaning the same caveats apply: application performance and user experience will suffer over greater distances.
 In addition, the telco or MSP offering the managed service will rely on hardware and software from one or more networking and security vendors, creating support handoffs that result in a less than stellar experience.

 3. SDWAN as-a-Service

-With SDWAN as-a-Service, which we call a Cloud-First WAN, companies acquire SD-WAN much the way they buy cloud services today, using a consumption model.
-Instead of constructing their own SDWAN using the Internet, or having a service provider deliver that same tech, next-generation networks such as Aryaka’s fully-managed Cloud-First WAN combine the security and reliability of a private network with the flexibility, low cost, and quick deployment of the Internet to deliver a superior connectivity solution.
+With SD-WAN as-a-Service, which we call a Cloud-First WAN, companies acquire SD-WAN much the way they buy cloud services today, using a consumption model.
+Instead of constructing their own SD-WAN using the internet, or having a service provider deliver that same tech, next-generation networks such as Aryaka’s fully managed Cloud-First WAN combine the security and reliability of a private network with the flexibility, low cost, and quick deployment of the internet to deliver a superior connectivity solution and support experience.

-Businesses can rely on a fast and secure private core network without having to build out heavy infrastructure and manage additional hardware at the edge, making it simple to expand branch offices or move locations as they please, without compromising on reliability and application performance.
+Businesses can rely on a fast and secure private core network without having to build out a heavy infrastructure and manage additional hardware at the edge, making it simple to expand branch offices or move locations as they please, without compromising on reliability, application performance, or security.